How to eat pumpkin

 Flesh

 This is the part attached to the skin.
 Peel away the skin and you’ve got a hunk of the good stuff.
-The flesh of big pumpkins is perfect for soups and curries.
+The flesh of big pumpkins is perfect for soup and curries.
 The flesh of petit pumpkins, squash and gourds is best suited for pies, breads and cakes - although it’s also delicious in a soup.
 Smaller pumpkins tend to be more flavoursome, less fibrous and less watery.
 Remember this when shopping and you’ll be away.
 There’s no reason not to carve a range of squash and gourds.
 Variety is the pumpkin spice of life.

 The slimy stuff